Cindy and Barrett with RV in Montrose

 Cindy Scott

 Hi there!
 I’m Cindy!
 From 2018 to 2021, my husband Barrett and I sold most of our belongings, stored a few precious things, and embarked on our very own full-time RV life adventure!
+During that time, we lived in 31 US states and put over 20,000 miles on our rig.
+We also learned a ton about what it takes to live this way.

 If you’re considering taking the RV life plunge yourself, I know from first-hand experience that there are many questions you will have.

 Don’t worry, though!
-I’m here to answer all of those questions, including everything from common misconceptions (yes, we still get mail and have an address!) to things like, “How do you guys live with pets on the road?”
+I’m here to answer all those questions, including everything from common misconceptions (yes, we still get mail and have an address!) to things like, “How do you guys live with pets on the road?”

 This article is intended to provide you with loads of beginner RV life tips and tricks we’ve discovered along the way!